GoDaddy - DATA PROCESSING ADDENDUM

 I. Technical and Organizational Measures

 We are committed to protect our customers' information.
 Taking into account the best practices, the costs of implementation and the nature, scope, circumstances and purposes of processing as well as the different likelihood of occurrence and severity of the risk to the rights and freedoms of natural persons we take the following technical and organizational measures.
 When selecting the measures the confidentiality, integrity, availability and resilience of the systems are considered.
-A quick recovery after a physical or technical incident is guaranteed.

 II.
 Data Privacy Program